raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/README.md

   - If the layer name is not shown in the dropdown, select “Specify an ARN” and provide the ARN of the Lambda Layer version.
 - Perform the same for other Lambda functions created in step 5.

-### 7. Configuration on all 3 Lambda Functions
+### 7. Configuration on all the Lambda Functions

 - Change timeout to 15 min and RAM to 512MB:
     - Lambda -> Configuration -> General configuration

-- Create Environment Variables common for all the functions:
+- Create Environment Variables common for all the functions
     - Lambda -> Configuration -> Environment variables:
         - `DBHOST`: <Endpoint URL from step 2>
         - `DBNAME`: <DB name from step 2>